Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/add-teams.md

 content_type: how-to
 ---

-In the {{site.konnect_short_name}} Dev Portal, you can import existing developer teams from a third-party identity provider (IdP) and map their permissions to elements in {{site.konnect_short_name}}.
-This allows you to import developers automatically instead of manually copying over every single team of developers from your IdP to {{site.konnect_short_name}}.
+In the {{site.konnect_short_name}} Dev Portal, you can map existing developer teams from a third-party identity provider (IdP) and map their permissions to elements in {{site.konnect_short_name}}.
+Instead of needing to manually copy over each team of developers, with IdP Mapped Teams, developers, as well as their respective permissions, will now be automatically mapped to Konnect.

 This guide explains how to map the permissions, including scopes and claims, from your group of developers in your IdP to your organization's team in {{site.konnect_short_name}}.
 Although this guide uses Okta, Azure Active Directory (AD), and Auth0 as examples, you can use any IdP that conforms to OIDC standards.